xizon/Uix-Page-Builder/README.md

 ![](https://github.com/xizon/Uix-Page-Builder/blob/master/helper/img/plug.jpg)

 2.You need to create Uix Page Builder template files in your templates directory.
 You can create the files on the WordPress admin panel.
-As a workaround you can use FTP, access the Uix Page Builder template files path (`/wp-content/plugins/uix-pagebuilder/theme_templates/`) and upload files to your theme templates directory (`/wp-content/themes/{your-theme}/`).
+As a workaround you can use FTP, access the Uix Page Builder template files path (`/wp-content/plugins/uix-page-builder/theme_templates/`) and upload files to your theme templates directory (`/wp-content/themes/{your-theme}/`).

-Please check if you have the **1** template files `page-uix_pagebuilder.php` in your templates directory.
-If you can't find these files, then just copy them from the directory **"/wp-content/plugins/uix-pagebuilder/theme_templates/"** to your templates directory.
+Please check if you have the **1** template files `page-uix_page_builder.php` in your templates directory.
+If you can't find these files, then just copy them from the directory **"/wp-content/plugins/uix-page-builder/theme_templates/"** to your templates directory.

 ![](https://github.com/xizon/Uix-Page-Builder/blob/master/helper/img/temp.jpg)